zmievsa/autograder/README.md

   * PASS() returns the score of 100% back to the grader and is equivalent to RESULT(100)
   * FAIL() returns the score of 0% back to the grader and is equivalent to RESULT(0)
 ## Limitations
 * At the point of writing this readme, stdout checking is a PASS or FAIL process (i.e. no partial credit possible).
 The reason is that allowing for 'partial similarity' of outputs is too error-prone and could yield too many points for students that did not actually complete the task properly.
-If you want to increase the chances of students' stdout matching, you should use formatters described in advanced usage section.
+If you want to increase the chances of students' stdout matching, you should use stdout formatters described [above](#Usage).
-* If you don't prototype student functions you want to test in your C/C++ testcases, you will run into undefined behavior because of how c handles linking.
+* If you don't prototype student functions you want to test in your C/C++ testcases, you will run into undefined behavior because of how C and C++ handle linking.
-* __Student's main functions ARE NOT meant to be accessed because testcase must be the starting point of the program.__
+* __Student's main functions ARE NOT meant to be accessed because testcase must be the starting point of the program.__ (they are, however, accessible if necessary but undocumented)
 # Command line help
 ```
 usage: autograder [-h] [-v] [-p [min_score]] [--no_output] [-s [<name> [<name> ...]]] [-g] [submission_path]